The majority of people use the internet every day to conduct searches for some information.

 The Role Of Internal Linking

 The popularity of a website depends upon internal linking, as that is how users would be able to navigate from one page to another.
-Additionally, this keeps the user on one website and engaged with its content.
+This keeps the user on one website and engaged with its content.

 Plus, they will be able to navigate better because of the hyperlinks present on every page.
-So, internal linking can be essential to getting and increasing organic traffic.
+So, internal linking can be essential to getting and increasing organic traffic and directing your users to a relevant page.

 How Can One Recognise And Find Orphan Pages?

-However, in other instances, you will have to use specific tools to find orphan pages on your site and fix them.
+However, in other instances, you will have to use specific SEO tools to find orphan pages on your website and fix them.

 How To Eliminate Orphan Pages By Internal Linking

-Typically, pages with more authority should have the most internal links, and the anchor text with these links can also help in keyword ranking.
-That is because the anchor text can signal to a search engine that the anchored words are relevant and can be considered keywords.
+Typically, internal pages with more authority and link equity should have the most internal links, and the anchor text with these links can also help in keyword ranking.
+The anchor text can signal to a search engine that the anchored words are relevant and can be considered keywords.
 Keywords are also ranked higher by search engines based on this information.

-That is not all; internal links can help differentiate between similar pages.
+That is not all; internal links can help differentiate between similar pages and identify new orphan pages.
 For instance, a search engine may face difficulties determining a page about “traffic jams” from one about “jelly” or “jam”.
 But when the page has several internal links, the search engine understands the content better and can differentiate between them.

-With this, you can ensure that your website attracts the right kind of audience and it gets organic traffic.
-Adding more than one link to orphan pages will also be beneficial in making them more visible.
+With this, you can ensure that your website attracts the right kind of audience and it gets organic search traffic.
+Adding more than one link to orphan pages on your website will also be beneficial for new orphans in making them more visible.
 This is especially true for landing pages, which may contain internal links leading to other pages.

 How To Find Orphan Pages With Google Search Console Or Google Analytics?